 A decoder could alternatively have some application interface through which to get an indication of what is the highest temporal ID.

-It was commented that extraction from a larger bitstream should not be a required functionality of a decoder.
+It was agreed that extraction from a larger bitstream should not be a required functionality of a decoder.
+The extract process conceptually occurs before the bitstream is input to the decoder.

 It was discussed whether rewriting of the general_level_idc might be necessary before feeding the bitstream to the decoder.